chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/saml/index.md

-# Federated Single sign-on: SAML
+# Federated Single Sign On: SAML

 This document lists the steps required for setting up Federated Single Sign On from your SAML Identity Provider ("IDP") to CHILI GraFx.